Bring back the literacy test

-A mandatory voter literacy test would improve civic engagement and improve the political system
+A mandatory test to vote would improve civic engagement and improve the political system

 Now, literacy tests have a shady history.
 In the past, such tests were widely used in the south to disenfranchise black voters, using the pretense of encouraging enlightened voting to keep an unpopular minority from expressing a political voice.
 The tests were often administered by white males who had sole discretion over who passed and who didn’t, and the questions were tailored for each voter.
 White voters might receive questions concerning the identity of the first American president, while black voters were required to name all county judges in the state.
 The Voting Rights Act of 1965 officially banned using literary tests—and similar qualifiers—to discriminate between voters on the basis of race or color, and rightfully so.
 Any test that doesn’t apply equally to all races is a farce.
 But the misuse of the literacy test in the past should not taint the concept in general.
 Applied properly, requiring voters to demonstrate knowledge of the candidates and issues—and perhaps United States history as well—could significantly improve the quality of our democracy.